awsilva25/Personal-Projects/README.md

 # Personal-Projects
-This repository contains several projects I have completed during the past few years.
+This repository contains several projects I have completed recently, both for academic purposes and for my own personal development.